 - Use a mild lubricant if you find it is helpful, but avoid applying any irritating products to the face.
 Some people find that a green-tinted makeup effectively conceals skin redness.

-Ask the doctor about the best options for you.
+Ask the doctor about how to manage rosacea and what treatment options are best for you.
 A combination of treatments may work best.
 Find out:

 - How long the treatment may last.